 7. Sew around all sides except for the top of the pocket.
 I sewed a 1/8 inch seam.
 I started at the top side of the pocket and when back and forth 4-5 times before continuing on around the pocket.
 I then went back and forth at the end or top part of the other side of the pocket to strengthen it.
 The top of the pocket gets pulled on a lot so it just helps it hold better.

 Repeat for the second pocket.

-without pockets.
+Of course you can do this without pockets.
 You will likely want to just use a 1/4 yard piece of fleece.
 This scarf is measured to be longer so that when you wrap it around your neck you can still comfortably put your hands in the pockets.
 If you want one without pockets.
-Stop after step 1, cut your fringe and you're done.
+Stop after step 1, cut your fringe and you’re done.
 A warm fleece scarf for a buck.

 If you want a fancier pocket, I give you a word of warning.
 I tried a gathered pocket front.
 It made the scarf heavy and bulky at the ends.
 It made it look awkward and the pocket wasn’t as attractive on the scarf as it was before I attached it.
 You might have better luck, just be warned that any bulk on the scarf can look different than you thought…that’s how it went for me.

 I like how streamlined this pocket is.
 If you aren’t using them they don’t get in your way or stand out too much.
 Plus this is easier to make. :)

 Because of the extra length you can wrap it around your face.
 Add a beanie…or three…and you’re set for crazy shopping at the wee hours of the morning.

 My hair looks like it is the wee hours of the morning here. :) I was going for that look…right…

 If you prefer to knot your scarf in the front it works well that way too.